jonathanristo/STRIP/README.md

 ---

+This project exists to demonstrate what disciplined, repeatable discovery looks like when treated as a system rather than a collection of tools.
+It is intentionally opinionated, intentionally incomplete, and intentionally boring.

+---

 ## Overview

 STRIP automates the discovery and assessment of internet-facing assets through a coordinated pipeline of industry-standard open-source security tools.
 It's designed for security teams, penetration testers, and bug bounty hunters who need fast, reliable visibility into external attack surfaces.